13 benefits of wearing sunglasses

 Is it rude to wear sunglasses in the house?

 It is generally considered rude to wear sunglasses in the house as this can block eye contact and hinder communication.
 Sun lenses are also considered inappropriate for formal or professional scenarios such as introductions.
-Take your sunglasses off if you're being introduced to someone for the first time, during conversations with figures of authority or at funerals and other solemn occasions.
+Take your sunglasses off during conversations.

 Should you wear sunglasses every day?

 It's recommended to wear sunglasses every day, especially if you're spending a lot of time outdoors.
 Sunglasses protect your eyes from UV light which can cause short and long-term damage.
 Wear sunglasses anytime you're exposed to strong sunlight or whenever you need improved visibility such as when driving.
-If you take part in different outdoor activities or sports, you should consider investing in sport-specific sunglasses as these have been designed to stay put and provide extra protection
+If you take part in different outdoor activities.

 How do you know if sunglasses look good on you?

 It's important to pick sunglasses that fit correctly on your face.
 Poorly fitting sunglasses are uncomfortable, may slip down your nose and can even be less protective if they don't rest in the correct position on your face.
-In terms of style, aim for sunglasses that suit your face shape.
 As a rule of thumb, if you have a square face, choose rounded sunglasses.
 If you have a round face, choose box-shaped sunglasses.

 Do sunglasses hide emotions?